crosscon/context-based-auth-crosscon-demo/env/README.md

 env/build_rpi4.sh --all
 ```

-The script steps follow exactly what can be found in
+The script steps are based on what can be found in
+[the README](../rpi4-ws/README.md).
+It is the modified version and to build the CBA TA
+and leave out the other TAs irrelevant for this demo.
-[the README](../rpi4-ws/README.md) on how to build the demo.
-This command will
+The above command will perform all necessary steps to build the demo.
-perform all steps.
-Run the command without any parameters to see other options.
+Run it without any parameters to see other options:

 ```bash
 env/build_rpi4.sh
 ```

 ## Creating and flashing the image